LambdaLabsML/lambda-diffusers/docs/benchmark.md

 Our experiments analyze inference performance in terms of speed, memory consumption, throughput, and quality of the output images.
 We look at how different choices in hardware (GPU model, GPU vs CPU) and software (single vs half precision, pytorch vs onnxruntime) affect inference performance.

-For reference, we will be providing benchmark results for following GPU devices: A100 80GB PCIe, RTX3090, RTXA5500, RTXA6000, RTX3080, RTX8000.
-Please refer to the [Reproduce](#Reproduce) section below for details on reproducing the benchmark experiments in your own environment.
+For reference, we will be providing benchmark results for the following GPU devices: A100 80GB PCIe, RTX3090, RTXA5500, RTXA6000, RTX3080, RTX8000.
+Please refer to the ["Reproducing the experiments"](#reproducing-the-experiments) section for details on running these experiments in your own environment.

 ## Inference speed

-The figure below shows the latency of generating a single image using the text prompt: *"a photo of an astronaut riding a horse on mars"*.
+The figure below shows the latency at inference when using different hardware and precision for generating a single image using the (arbitrary) text prompt: *"a photo of an astronaut riding a horse on mars"*.

 <img src="./pictures/pretty_benchmark_sd_txt2img_latency.png" alt="Stable Diffusion Text2Image Latency (seconds)" width="800"/>

 We find that:
 * The inference latencies range between `3.74` to `5.56` seconds across our tested Ampere GPUs, including the consumer 3080 card to the flagship A100 80GB card.
 * Half-precision reduces the latency by about `40%` for Ampere GPUs, and by `52%` for the previous generation `RTX8000` GPU.

 We believe Ampere GPUs enjoy a relatively "smaller" speedup from half-precision due to their use of `TF32`.
 For readers who are not familiar with `TF32`, it is a [`19-bit` format](https://blogs.nvidia.com/blog/2020/05/14/tensorfloat-32-precision-format/) that has been used as the default single-precision data type on Ampere GPUs for major deep learning frameworks such as PyTorch and TensorFlow.
 One can expect half-precision's speedup over `FP32` to be bigger since it is a true `32-bit` format.

 We run these same inference jobs CPU devices to put in perspective the inference speed performance observed on GPU.